capstoneFA2025/FEMA-Recommender/README.md

 ## How to run the code
 PLACE INFO HERE

+### Clustering notebooks?

+### Multilabel classification notebooks
+The exploratory data analysis notebooks (explore_ma.ipynb and explore_dds.ipynb) are just for exploratory purposes and do not create any essential files for the other notebooks to use.
+These both create visualizations as part of the analysis and explore_ma does save one visualization to a file.
+Merge_clean_and_split_stratified.ipynb performs the task of merging the MA, DDS, and AR Topic datasets together, then splits those into a training set and test set.
+This must be run in order to create the training and test parquet files used by the multilabel classification notebooks to create models for later use.
+Multilabel_classification_model_selection_ESF.ipynb should be run next to create the ESF prediction model, which will save to a pickle file as part of the notebook.
+Multilabel_classification_model_selection_AR_topics.ipynb is the next notebook to run as it will create and save the AR topic prediction model to a different pickle file.

 MAKE NOTE THAT JACOB'S LLM NOTEBOOK WILL REQUIRE AN AWS API KEY AND TAKE 7 HOURS OF COMPUTE TIME.

+### Streamlit app branch
+The files here do not need to be run as part of the project.
+They are used by the Streamlit site to provide a user interface to perform our inference and information retrieval functions.
+The front end is available at https://fema-recommendergit-se8dcweiaepgsg7ashtvna.streamlit.app/

 ## Does your dataset have any usage restrictions?
 Please check for a license associated with the dataset.